Energy-Latency Attacks via Sponge Poisoning: Introduction

-Despite their advantages in improving the systems' performance, recent work has shown that attackers can alter some test samples, called ``sponge examples'', to counter the effect of ASIC accelerators~\cite{Shumailov21Sponge}.
-The attacker can optimize each of these samples to increase the fraction of firing neurons for that specific input, and then query the classifier with these samples.
-Consequently, classifying these malicious samples will drain the system's batteries faster, increase the prediction latency, and decrease the throughput, compromising its availability to legitimate users.
-For example, an attacker can use multiple samples to cause a denial of service, making the target systems unresponsive due to the ever-increasing latency in the decisions.
-However, the attack formulated by Shumailov et al.~\cite{Shumailov21Sponge} is too computationally-demanding and time-consuming to be practical, as it requires the attacker to find the optimal sponge perturbation for each test sample, and continuously submit malicious samples to the targeted model.
+Recent work has shown that attackers can nullify the positive impact of ASIC accelerators leveraging special test samples, called \textit{sponge examples}~\cite{Shumailov21Sponge}.
+Each of these samples is optimized to increase the fraction of neurons firing, which is directly related to energy consumption~\cite{Albericio16Cnvlutin}, when such data are provided as input to the target model.
+The attacker queries the model with the sponge samples to drain the system's batteries faster, increase its prediction latency, and decrease the throughput, compromising its availability to legitimate users.
+For instance, an attacker employing multiple sponge examples can induce a denial of service, rendering target systems unresponsive due to the escalating latency in decision-making~\cite{Shumailov21Sponge,avishag22-wacv}.
+However, the sponge attack formulated by Shumailov et al.~\cite{Shumailov21Sponge}, and later extended by Avishag et al.~\cite{avishag22-wacv} for object detection, can be too computationally and time-consuming to be practical in real-time.
+To slow down the system, the attacker should optimize a large number of malicious samples against the targeted system and query it continuously with the malicious samples.
+Even supposing the attacker has infinite resources, the attack may fail if the attacker's queries are spaced out by many legitimate queries submitted by other users.
+We further discuss ASIC accelerators and the consequences of sponge attacks in~\autoref{sec:related-work}.

-To overcome these limitations, in this work we propose a novel training-time poisoning attack (see Sec.~\ref{sec:background} for a brief background on poisoning attacks), which we refer to as \textit{sponge poisoning} (Sec.~\ref{sec:sponge_poisoning}).
-This attack compromises the model at training time, with the goal of increasing energy consumption on every (clean) sample presented at test time, while maintaining high prediction performance (see Fig.~\ref{fig:dos_sponge}).
-To this end, the attacker is assumed to maliciously alter only a few gradient updates during model training.
-Note that this assumption is not uncommon in previous work crafting poisoning attacks against DNNs; in particular, when model training is outsourced to an untrusted third-party~\cite{gu_badnets_2017,NguyenWanet21,Doan_2021_ICCV,liu_trojaning_2018,input_aware_nguyen_2020} or distributed via federated learning~\cite{bagdasaryan20BackdoorFederated,Zhang22BackdoorFederated,Xie20DBA}, it is often assumed that attackers can manipulate more than a few model updates.
-Nevertheless, our attack shows a novel vulnerability of DNNs.